GabeScott/standard-works-vault/General Conference/1979 April - Stand Independent above All Other Creatures.md

 We know that the world will go on in wickedness until the end of the world, which is the destruction of the wicked.
 We shall continue to live in the world, but with the Lord’s help we shall not be of the world.
 We shall strive to overcome carnality and worldliness of every sort and shall invite all men to flee from Babylon, join with us, and live as becometh Saints.

-As the Saints of the Most High we shall strive to “stand independent above all other creatures beneath the celestial world” (D&C 78:14).
+As the Saints of the Most High we shall strive to “stand independent above all other creatures beneath the celestial world” ([[D&C 78.14|D&C 78:14]]).
 Our only hope is to free ourselves from the bondage of sin, to rid ourselves from the chains of darkness, to rise above the world, to live godly and upright lives.

 Relying always on the Lord, we must become independent of the world.
 We must be self-reliant.
 Using the agency God has given us, we must work out our own economic and temporal problems.